-The Three Stooges tend to be this as the chaos they wreak is almost never intentional on their part and they are almost always the good guys.
-Though there are many occasions where they are more chaotic neutral and two occasions where they are clearly chaotic evil.
-Most of their films that don't have them just looking out for themselves to evade an enemy, has them come across someone in need and forget their own interests in order to help.
+The Three Stooges tend to be this, as the chaos they wreak is almost never intentional on their part and they are almost always the good guys.
+Though there are many occasions where they are more Chaotic Neutral and two occasions where they are clearly Chaotic Evil.
+Most of their films that don't have them just looking out for themselves to evade an enemy have them come across someone in need and forget their own interests in order to help.
 They are usually pure of heart... and dim of wit.

 Robin Hood, at least in many of the newer stories.
 Sometimes more Neutral Good or even Lawful Good, depending on how much emphasis is put on his support for King Richard.
 Some of the older ballads (where King Richard does not appear at all) paint him as more of a Chaotic Neutral outlaw and trickster, however.

 Likewise, Br'er Rabbit is usually portrayed as a lovable, happy-go-lucky trickster.